commercionetwork/commercio-consortium/upgrade/3.1.0-4.0.0/en/README.md

 ## Raccomandations

-1. To speed up the upgrade and make it easy use cosmovisor tools
+1. To speed up the upgrade and make it easy use `cosmovisor` tools

 **Please note**: this upgrade is **mandatory**.
 The nodes that will not upgrade will become incompatible with the chain.

 **Please note**: if you install a new node from genesis use version 3.0.0 and try to upgrade after height 3318000 to version 3.1.0.
 After the halt height of this upgrade the chain will be stopped automatically and the new version 4.0.0 will be required.
-If you want use this version directly you have to download the chain dump from https://quicksync.commercio.network after 2022/06/(28)
+If you want use this version directly you have to download the chain dump from https://quicksync.commercio.network after 2022/07/04

 ## Upgrade info